 Daylight Saving Time and Your Health

-Most of the United States shifts between standard and daylight saving time (DST) each year in an effort to “save” natural light.
+Most of the United States shifts between standard and daylight saving time (DST) each year to “save” natural light.
 Clocks will get set one hour back on Sunday, Nov.
-6, when the DST period ends.
+5th, when the DST period ends.
 Although you may be excited about gaining another hour in your day, DST can wreak havoc on your physical and cognitive health for several days, weeks, or even months.